RogerMicrosoftCode/AROLLMsAIServicesGBB/README.md

 Learn how to deploy and configure a production-ready Azure Red Hat OpenShift cluster optimized for AI workloads.

-- ARO cluster architecture fundamentals
+- ARO cluster
-- Setting up networking for AI services
-- Configuring storage for large models
-- Security best practices for AI workloads

 #### 2️⃣ Apps Deploy

 Deploy and manage AI and LLM applications on your ARO cluster with these proven techniques.

-- Containerizing AI workloads
+- Containerizing workloads
-- Implementing CI/CD for AI applications
+- Implementing CI/CD for applications
 - Scaling strategies for LLM inference
 - Integrating with Azure AI services